nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | **Link Alias**  | `la/` | <li>Alphanumeric and whitespace characters</li><li>Trailing and leading whitespace characters will be removed</li><li>Character limit of 15</li><li>At least 1 alphanumeric character</li>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |

 Format: `add-link m/MODULE_CODE l/LINK_URL la/LINK_ALIAS [l/LINK_URL la/LINK_ALIAS]*`
+* Each link must belong to a specific module.
-* You cannot add a link to a non-existent module code.
+* Module code must correspond to a currently displayed module on screen (case-insensitive).
-* You cannot add a link using a link alias that already exists in the module represented by the module code.
+* You cannot add a link using a link alias that already exists in the module.
-* You cannot add a link using a link URL that already exists in the module represented by the module code.
+* You cannot add a link using a link URL that already exists in the module.
 (HTTP headers are ignored for uniqueness of link URLs.)
   * E.g., 'https://www.google.com', 'http://www.google.com', 'www.google.com' are considered the same link URL